Skip to main content

 nono update always-further/claude

 The update checks the registry for newer versions, verifies signatures, and replaces local artifacts.
 Signer identity changes trigger a confirmation prompt (use --force to skip).
+Preview what would change without making updates:

 Removing a Pack